Bastian-C/group-assignment-1-webgl-create-a-new-team-2-0/README.md

 ## Rating
 The rating will be as follows:
-- presentation and challenge: 30 %
+- presentation and idea: 30 %
-- arts and/or math: 40 %
+- arts and/or math: 30 %
-- code quality: 30 %
+- code quality: 40 %

-## Explanation
+## Hints
-Made a colorful little rocket that rotates in all axes and different radians.
-The FragmentShader puts a little grid on it, which reminds me of old tube televisions, where you can see every pixel.
-The grid takes the horizontal and vertical coordinates and makes a black line every 5 steps.
+In order to load a 3D model, [three.js](https://threejs.org) can be used.
+Follow the [installation instructions](https://threejs.org/docs/#manual/en/introduction/Installation) and create your own scene.
+Get inspired by the [examples](https://threejs.org/examples/), but come up with your own ideas and models.
+Use [some control method from three.js](https://threejs.org/examples/?q=controls) in order to make the scene explorable by the user.
+Note that the animation shall not be stored in the 3D model file, but needs to be defined by transformations in the WebGL JavaScript code.
+You can combine results and ideas from your individual assignment-shader project.

+# ToDo
+*Replace this readme with a proper readme for your project*